apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 * `MarkSweepGarbageCollector#getStats()` which returns a list of `GarbageCollectionRepoStats` objects having the following fields:
     * repositoryId - The repositoryId of the repository
-    * local - Indicates whether the repositoryId is of local instance where the operation ran
+        * local - repositoryId tagged with an asterix(\*) indicates whether the repositoryId is of local instance where the operation ran.
     * startTime - Start time of the mark operation on the repository
     * endTime - End time of the mark operation on the repository
     * length - Size of the references file created